Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 3.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the Golden State Warriors at Crypto.com Arena on Saturday, starting at 8:30 PM ET on ABC.
-The series is tied 1-1.
-The over/under is set at 228.5 in the matchup.
+The Los Angeles Lakers are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Golden State Warriors at Crypto.com Arena on Monday, starting at 10:00 PM ET on TNT.
+The Lakers have a 2-1 series lead.
+The over/under is 228.5 for the matchup.

 Lakers vs. Warriors Odds & Info